ClickHouse/ClickHouse/docs/en/query_language/select.md

 You can specify only a single `ARRAY JOIN` clause in a query.

-When running the `ARRAY JOIN` there is an optimization of the query execution order.
+When running the `ARRAY JOIN`, there is an optimization of the query execution order.
 Although the `ARRAY JOIN` must be always specified before the `WHERE/PREWHERE` clause, it can be performed as before the `WHERE/PREWHERE` (if its result is needed in this clause), as after completing it (to reduce the volume of calculations).
 The processing order is controlled by the query optimizer.

 Supported types of `ARRAY JOIN` are listed below:

 - `ARRAY JOIN` - Executing `JOIN` with an array or nested data structure.
-Empty arrays are ignored.
+Empty arrays are not included in the result.
 - `LEFT ARRAY JOIN` - Unlike `ARRAY JOIN`, when using the `LEFT ARRAY JOIN` the result contains the rows with empty arrays.
 The value for an empty array is set to 0.

 Examples below demonstrate the usage of the `ARRAY JOIN` clause.
 Create a table with an [Array](../data_types/array.md) type column and insert values into it: